tech-and-me/GildedRose/README.md

 ## Getting Started

 Clone the repository.
-Run build.bat from Powershell.
+Run `dotnet build` from console, followed by `dotnet test`.
 If you see output similar to the following screenshot, you are ready to start refactoring.